 Home to some of the city’s oldest and rarest trees (and one of the best locations in the region for bird watching), Morris Arboretum in northwest Philadelphia also features sculptures and themed gardens lining its winding pathways.
 Visit during the fall to marvel at the fall colors of maples, dogwoods, oaks, and other species.
 TIP: The arboretum’s Scarecrow Walk returns October 5-30, featuring dozens of custom scarecrows disguised as famous musicians.

 New exhibits are opening this season at Philadelphia’s museums, including Cost of Revolution: The Life and Death of an Irish Soldier at the Museum of the American Revolution (September 28-March 17), Notorious RBG: The Life and Times of Ruth Bader Ginsburg at the National Museum of American Jewish History (October 4-January 12), and Designs for Different Futures at the Philadelphia Museum of Art (October 22-March 8), among others.
 TIP: Visit on Smithsonian magazine Museum Day on September 21 to take advantage of free admission to 10 area museums, including the Penn Museum and Pennsylvania Academy of Fine Arts.
+For a full list of can’t miss fall exhibitions, click here.

 Now in its 100th year, the Philadelphia Thanksgiving Day Parade marks the start of the holiday season as dozens of colorful floats, balloons, and entertainers march their way along the Benjamin Franklin Parkway, culminating in front of the Philadelphia Museum of Art for special performances.
 Visitors can watch the parade in-person from the sides of the Benjamin Franklin Parkway and portions of Eakins Oval.